Kunstmaan/KunstmaanBundlesCMS/docs/04-02-creating-an-adminlist.md

 - Field name : `last_name`, type : `string`, length : `50`
 - Field name : `twitter_handle`, type : `string`, length : `20`

+To generate it's companion Admin List we can use another generator :

+    app/console kuma:generate:adminlist

 We don't need an empty repository class, but would like an admin list, generate the source skeleton and initialise the routing, so answer these prompts accordingly.

 So, now we have the skeleton ready, but as mentioned before we would like to add a picture of the employee.
 We'll add this field manually, so open up `src/MyProject/WebsiteBundle/Entity/Employee.php` and add the following :